This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 THE 4CS

-The 4Cs of Diamonds (Colour, Cut, Clarity and Carat Weight) were developed by the Gemological Institute of America (GIA) and are used by jewellers and gemmologists worldwide as a way of describing and comparing diamond characteristics.
+The 4Cs of Diamonds – Colour, Cut, Clarity and Carat Weight were established by the Gemological Institute of America (GIA) and are now recognised worldwide as the universal standard for describing and comparing diamond quality.
+Understanding the 4Cs will give you the knowledge and confidence to choose a diamond that best suits your style, preferences and budget.

 COLOUR